TEXTPOWER/TextKey-SampleSite/README.md

 * The login form submit calls the JS login handler `handlelogin` (i.e. see `login.js`) which makes an AJAX request to `login.php`
 * The server side code (i.e. in `login.php`) handles a 1st pass user/password check and if that passes will request a TextKey for the 2nd pass authentication
 * The AJAX response from `handlelogin` will return back a payload with either an error or the valid TextKey information to display
-* A good response will trigger a call to the `textKeyHandler` JS function (i.e. see textkey_custom.js) which handles displaying the TextKey information to the user
+* A good response will trigger a call to the `textKeyHandler` JS function (i.e. see `textkey_custom.js`) which handles displaying the TextKey information to the user
 * Once the dialog is displayed to the user, a polling mechanism is initiated (i.e. see `showTKModal` in `textkey.js`)
 * The polling handler will either find that a TextKey is received or will timeout
 * Upon finding a reciept of a TextKey, it will attempt to  validate it (i.e. see `validateTextKey` in `textkey.js`) via a server side AJAX request
 * A good validation will call the success handler - set to the `loginSuccess` JS function via the `showTKModal` call
-* A bad validateion will call the error hander - set to the `loginFailed` JS function via the `showTKModal` call
+* A bad validation will call the error hander - set to the `loginFailed` JS function via the `showTKModal` call

 ## Login Form submit handling